History of the Digital Archives Program

 By the end of 2006, approximately 40,000 images from Governor Leavitt's office and one or two other record series were online.

-By far, however, the most popular digital versions of records now online are Death Certificates from 1904 to 1956.
-With over 280,000 images, such a project was made possible by a partnership with the Genealogical Society of Utah.
-The GSU scanned the certificates from microfilm and then linked the images to existing name indexes.
-The images went online in December 2006 and soon became very, very popular (as in 50,000 hits a day in the beginning).
-A certain percentage of the images could not be automatically linked to name, and users quickly seemed to find these!
-The Archives staff has since worked to resolve unlinked images by request, which can be made by email from the name record itself.
+The most popular digital records online are Death Certificates.
+With over 280,000 images, such a project was made possible by a partnership with the Genealogical Society of Utah (FamilySearch).
+They scanned the certificates from microfilm and then linked the images to existing name indexes for 1905 to 1956.
+The images went online in December 2006 and soon became very, very popular.
+We have continued adding more death certificates, plus birth certificates, as they have become public.